Student Loan Deferment vs Forbearance: What's The Difference?

 Loan servicers are required to grant mandatory forbearance to qualifying borrowers.
 Depending on the type of federal student loan, borrowers may be eligible if they are in a medical or dental internship or residency, serving in AmeriCorps or the National Guard, or working as a teacher and performing a teaching service that qualifies for teacher loan forgiveness.

-Borrowers may also qualify if their monthly student loan payment is at least 20% of their gross monthly income, for up to three years, again depending on the type of loan they have.
+Borrowers may also qualify if their monthly student loan payment is at least 20% of their gross monthly income.
+Again, this will depend on the type of loan they have.
 Note: Mandatory forbearance is granted for up to a year at a time.
-After that, borrowers can request it again.
+If you’re still facing financial challenges when the forbearance period ends, you can request another, up to a cumulative total of three years.

 General Forbearance